-All participants may buy emission units from the Government for a fixed price of $25 or from domestic and international carbon markets at market prices.
+All participants may buy emission units from the Government for a fixed price of $25 or from the domestic carbon markets at market prices.
 The Government also provides some sectors with free allocations of emission units to mitigate the risk of businesses losing international competitiveness.

 For more information on the Government's changes to the emissions trading scheme see questions and answers about the amendment Act.

 An emission unit is a unit of trade within the NZ ETS.

 The primary unit of trade in the NZ ETS is a New Zealand unit (NZU) issued by the Crown.
 Participants are required to surrender NZUs to the Crown to meet their obligations under the scheme.
 Participants from the forestry sector are required to surrender one NZU for each tonne of greenhouse gas emissions they produce, while participants from non-forestry sectors are required to surrender only one NZU for every two tonnes of greenhouse gas emissions.